TUM-LSY/aloha4franka/README.md

 > [!WARNING]
 > 👷 Work in progress! 👷

 A budget-friendly robotic gripper (only ~€350) with real-time control capabilities, designed to work seamlessly with any collaborative robot.
+Modified version of the original [Aloha2](https://github.com/tonyzhaozh/aloha).

 Perfect for researchers and makers who want to record high-quality manipulation data with [CRISP](https://utiasdsl.github.io/crisp_controllers/) and want a budget friendly gripper.